orbeon/orbeon-forms-doc/configuration/properties/xforms.md

     - controls whether the dynamic state is cached
     - default: `false`
     - used to disable updating the cache for non-interactive XForms processing, such as when producing PDF output
-- `xxf:disable-static-state-cache`
+- `xxf:single-use-static-state`
     - [SINCE Orbeon Forms 2023.1]
-    - controls whether the static state is cached
+    - controls whether the static state must be discarded after a single use
+        - if JavaScript resources are inline, the state is immediately discarded and not put in cache
+        - if JavaScript resources are not inline, the state is put in cache and discarded after the static JavaScript resources are accessed
   - default: `false`
   - used to disable updating the static state cache for one-time XForms processing, such as when testing a form

 ## See also